HolmesProcessing/Holmes-Documentation/rst/components/holmes-totem/extending/services/example_service.rst

 Whilst **Go** natively has a very good webserver, it lacks a good router.
 More specific, the router lacks the ability to parse request URIs directly into variables.
-In our example we will use httprouter:
+In our example we will use ``httprouter``:

 .. code-block:: shell

     go get github.com/julienschmidt/httprouter

-Further we need a way to parse a config file:
+Further, we need a way to parse a config file:

 .. code-block:: shell